vake21/bitcointutorials.org/README.md

 # bitcointutorials.org
-This website is a directory of tutorials across youtube that help new bitcoiners set up bitcoin wallets, nodes, and other applications and services.
+This website is a directory of tutorials across youtube that help new bitcoiners set up wallets, nodes, and other applications and services.